lmolas/kubectl-view-cert/README.md

 Output of kubectl view-cert command is json.

-kubectl view-cert plugin is aware of all kubectl regular flags.
+kubectl view-cert plugin supports standard kubectl flags.

 Some specific flags have been added: